-Ms. Harris, a corporate director, was Managing Director and President.
-Corporate and Investment Banking, Merrill Lynch Canada, Inc., an international banking and financial services organization, until 2013.
-She held progressively senior positions during her 13-year career with Merrill Lynch and affiliated companies in Canada and the U.S., including President, Global Markets and Investment Banking, Canada, Head of Financial Institutions Group, Americas and Head of Financial Institutions, Canada.
+Ms. Harris is a corporate director.
+She was Managing Director and President, Corporate and Investment Banking, Merrill Lynch Canada, Inc., an international banking and financial services organization, until 2013.
+She held progressively senior positions during her 13-year career with Merrill Lynch and affiliated companies in Canada and the Ú.S., including President, Global Markets and Investment Banking, Canada, Head of Financial Institutions Group, Americas and Head of Financial Institutions, Canada.
 Before joining Merrill Lynch, Ms. Harris held various investment banking positions with RBC Capital Markets from 1984 to 2000, including Head of the Financial Institutions Group.
-She is a member of the Dean's Advisory Council for the Schulich School of Business and the Advisory Council for The Hennick Centre for Business and Law.
+She is a director of President's Choice Bank and a member of the Dean's Advisory Council for the Schulich School of Business & the Advisory Council for the Hennick Centre for Business and Law.
 Ms. Harris holds a Master of Business Administration degree and a Juris Doctorate.

-2018 Meeting attendance Other public company directorships

-Board 10 of 10 100% Loblaw Companies 2016 - present

-Management 6 of 6 100% Limited

-Resources Hydro One Limited 2015 - 2018

-Risk & 4 of 4 100% Agrium Inc. 2014 - 2015
+2019 Meeting attend ance Other public company directorships Board 11 of 11 100% Loblaw Companies Limited 2016 - present Management Resources 6 of 6 100% Hydro One Limited 2015 - 2018 Risk & Conduct Review 6 of 6 100% Agrium Inc. 2014 - 2015 Total 23 of 23 100%

-Conduct Review

-Total 20 of 20 100%